 There may also be a requirement for incredibly low latency, where even the performance to the storage network can factor against the performance requirements of the use case.
 In these situations, server side storage solutions may be more ideal to solve the problem.

-Figuring out what your use case is and which solution is best for those use cases is the focus of our upcoming webinar, “Getting Beyond Flash 101 – Flash 102 Selecting the Right Flash Array”.
-If you are done listening to webinars about how great flash is and want to learn exactly how to best use flash, then this webinar is for you.
-Join us live on Tuesday, April 14th at 1 p.m ET / 10 a.m.
-PT.
+Figuring out what your use case is and which solution is best for those use cases is the focus of our on demand webinar “Getting Beyond Flash 101 – Flash 102 Selecting the Right Flash Array”.